Harper homers twice, Phillies beat Giants 9-6

 BUM’S AT-BAT

 One night after combining with two relievers on a one-hitter, Madison Bumgarner was greeted with a rousing ovation when he drew a seven-pitch walk from Smyly as a pinch hitter in the fifth.
-Bumgarner advanced to second on Solano’s single before being removed for pinch runner Connor Menez.
+Bumgarner advanced to second on Solano’s single before being removed for pinch-runner Connor Menez.

 PABLO IN THE PINCH